opendatasoft/ods-documentation/source/publishing_data/05_processing_data/adding_processors_to_a_dataset.rst

 1. In the Processing tab, click on the **Add a processor** button.
 2. Choose the processor to add to the dataset.
 3. Using the documentation of the chosen processor, fill in the right parameters to set the processor.
+4. (optional) Click on the edition icon |icon-edit| to rename the processor.
+This step can especially be useful when a lot of processors are applied to a dataset, including multiple processors of the same type (e.g. renaming the multiple Expression processors applied to a dataset to know more easily which one contains which expression).

 .. admonition:: Note
    :class: note